 Finally, let’s discuss how to maintain SIBO recovery.
 Even if you aren’t sure that you have SIBO, or if you’re getting treated, these are important points to focus on.
 Specifically, it’s important to improve your sleep, your diet, and your stress levels.
 Exercise should also be at the correct volume and of optimal types.
 Again, a functional medicine practitioner can guide you based on your specific case and underlying causes.

-There’s the quick and dirty on a common IBS cause – SIBO.
-If you’d like to learn more, please join my FREE online support community – RecoveryFromIBS.com .
-You can get a free meal plan there that will get you feeling better inside of a week, and it is appropriate for SIBO.
+There’s the quick and dirty on a common underlying cause of IBS: SIBO.
+If you’d like to learn more, feel free to contact me.
+Also, don’t miss the free meal plan below!
+It will get you feeling better inside of a week, and it is appropriate for SIBO.

 Finally, if you know someone who has IBS, please share this post with them.
 Thanks for reading and please share a comment if you have questions or experience with SIBO!